Jon Cryer: Career beginnings

 Cryer's first professional acting effort was as David in the Broadway play Torch Song Trilogy, replacing Matthew Broderick, whom he "closely resembled."
 He reprised the role in San Francisco and Los Angeles.
 He was later a standby and replacement for Broderick as Eugene Jerome in the original Broadway production of Neil Simon's Brighton Beach Memoirs in 1984.

 At age 19, Cryer appeared in the 1984 romantic comedy film No Small Affair, in the lead role as Charles Cummings, after the original production with Matthew Broderick was shut down when director Martin Ritt suffered a heart attack.
-He went on to appear in small roles in films and television movies.
+He went on to appear in small roles in films and television films.

 Cryer made his film breakthrough as Philip F. "Duckie" Dale in the John Hughes-scripted film Pretty in Pink.
 In an interview with the Daily News, Cryer's mother Gretchen said that after Pretty in Pink, she started getting calls from teenage girls from all over the world, who would leave hysterical, giggling messages on her answering machine.

 Cryer then starred in the 1987 film Hiding Out as a stockbroker on the run from a Mafia hit man.
 His mother Gretchen played his aunt.
 The film broke even, but Cryer's performance as a character who was much older than him was critically acclaimed.
+In the same year, he played Lenny Luthor, nephew of supervillain Lex Luthor, in the film Superman IV: The Quest for Peace.
 In 1989, he got the lead role in the TV comedy series The Famous Teddy Z. His performance gained poor reviews and the show was canceled after the first season.